Please wait while we process your payment

 Why does Coates resent the school system as a child?

-What role does fear play in Coates’ life?
+What role does fear play in Coates’s life?

 Fear is an ever-present demon for Coates.
 He grows up afraid because his neighborhood is violent.
-As a black man, he is also afraid of the police.
-There are so many instances of police beating or murdering black people without evidence or reason, and the killer going free.
-Coates recognizes early on that a black man’s errors cost him double that of a white man.
-As a parent, Coates’ fear manifests when he is afraid whenever Samori leaves him because he knows he cannot protect Samori from the world.
-He knows that, as a black man, Samori faces more instances of unjust violence and can be assaulted or arrested for almost anything.
+As a Black man, he is also afraid of the police.
+There are so many instances of police beating or murdering Black people without evidence or reason, and the killer going free.
+Coates recognizes early on that a Black man’s errors cost him double that of a white man.
+As a parent, Coates’s fear manifests when he is afraid whenever Samori leaves him because he knows he cannot protect Samori from the world.
+He knows that, as a Black man, Samori faces more instances of unjust violence and can be assaulted or arrested for almost anything.

 In fact, Coates believes his own neighborhood is violent because of fear.
 He says he can see fear in every violent act and every action made to frighten others, from dramatic clothing to loud, intimidating music.
 Ultimately, it all stems from a fear of what was done to their ancestors.
 Every Black person understands that their life can be taken from them easily, so they proactively do whatever possible to remain in control of their bodies, even if that means hurting others.
 Parents, too, are driven by fear.
 They know their children can be killed easily, so, for example, Coates’ father beats him and says: “Either I can beat him, or the police.”
 Beatings are done to show the children that they really have no security over their bodies.

 Ace your assignments with our guide to Between the World and Me!